 Training, qualifications and experience

-- Activities with safety implications are only conducted under the control of qualified, experienced and authorised personnel, and under approved written protocols.
-The following Table lists minimum training, qualifications, and experience.
+- Activities with safety implications are conducted under the control of qualified, experienced and authorised personnel, and under approved written protocols.
+Table 6 lists minimum training, qualifications, and experience.

 Education, Qualifications or Training